Statistical Agnostic Regression: a machine learning method to validate regression models: A Test for Linearity Using Error Estimation in ML Algorithms

-In this section, we present a method for testing the null hypothesis $H_0: \upbeta = 0$ against the alternative hypothesis $H_A: \upbeta \neq 0$, utilizing a common measure employed by ML researchers, namely the expected loss $\mathcal{R}$.
-Under $H_0$, with the linear regressor $f_N \in \mathcal{F}$, we anticipate the loss value to be comparable to that obtained with uncorrelated variables.
+In this section, we present a non-parametric method for testing the null hypothesis utilizing a common measure employed by ML researchers, namely the expected loss $\mathcal{R}$.
+Under $H_0$, we expect the loss value obtained with the linear regressor $f_N \in \mathcal{F}$ to be comparable to that of uncorrelated variables.
 Conversely, this value is expected to be lower when the regression coefficients are significant.
-The test is formulated as:
+The power of the test ($1-\beta$), control of false positives (FPs) and more statistical properties will be empirically assessed in the experimental section.